• Home

 Not necessarily.
 An application for a younger sibling will need to be submitted and reviewed in line with the Bursary application policy.

-The Loreto Kirribilli Bursary ordinarily only covers the tuition fees of the student.
+The Loreto Kirribilli Scholarship (Bursary) ordinarily only covers the tuition fees of the student.
 In certain circumstances, other costs may also be covered.

 location